• Skip to main content

 Easy Old-Fashioned Peanut Butter Fudge poured into the prepared pan ready to cool in the fridge

 Now that the old-fashioned peanut butter fudge is ready.
 Remove the plastic wrap and unclamp the binder clips if you are using them.
-Now you can easily, grab the edges of the parchment paper.
 Gently lift the peanut butter fudge out of the pan, grasping the parchment edges.

 Place the parchment-lined fudge on a cutting board.
 Peel back the edges to expose the fudge to begin cutting.
 The best way to cut homemade peanut butter fudge is to use a sharp chef knife.